After I place an order,

 Order Is Ready" and it contains some words like "Order",

-which causes some spam filters to delete this important email.
+which causes some spam filters to intercept the email.
+If you expect an email

 The second most common reason for customers not to receive theemail